Best Vanilla Perfumes (2026) — Sweet, Warm & Addictive

 Match the vanilla to the mood:

-- Enigma — Bright, tropical, addictive.
+- Vanilla No. 313 — Bright, tropical, addictive.
 Best for: everyday wear, warmer months, anyone new to vanilla perfume, your crowd-pleaser signature scent.

-- Ember — Spiced, cosy, intimate.
+- Cinnamon No. 425 — Spiced, cosy, intimate.
 Best for: autumn and winter, evenings, when you want comfort and warmth.

-- Nomad — Bold, oriental, confident.
+- Tobacco Leaf No. 407 — Bold, smoky, confident.
 Best for: cooler months, nights out, when you want your fragrance to make a statement.

-- Desire — Soft, romantic, elegant.
+- Amber No. 235 — Soft, sweet, elegant.
 Best for: date nights, spring, when you want something beautiful and intimate.

 All four are available as eau de parfum spray, alcohol-free spray, and perfume oil roll-on.